LTTM/ALT/README.md

 ## Adaptive Local Training in Federated Learning

-The ICLRW 2025 version is available [here](https://openreview.net/pdf?id=EAMnemlXB2).
+The paper can be downloaded from [here](https://medialab.dei.unipd.it/paper_data/ALT/AdaptiveLocalTraining.pdf).

-The EUSIPCO 2025 version and the code will be made available soon.
+The code will be made available soon.

 ## Citation